Tunisian president dismisses finance minister amid economic struggles

 Khaldi, the newly appointed finance minister, previously led a national commission responsible for recovering public funds embezzled before the 2011 uprising that ousted longtime leader Zine El Abidine Ben Ali.

-Tunisian President Kais Saied has dismissed Finance Minister Sihem Boughdiri Nemsia and appointed Michket Slama Khaldi to replace her, the presidency announced on Facebook on Wednesday.
+Tunisian President Kais Saied has dismissed Finance Minister Sihem Boughdiri Nemsia and appointed Michket Slama Khaldi to replace her, the presidency announced Wednesday on Facebook.
 A post on the platform showed Khaldi being sworn into office by Saied, though no official explanation was initially provided for the decision.

-The presidency released a video on Thursday showing President Saied conducting unannounced inspections at various government buildings, including the finance ministry.
-The footage clearly captured his visible frustration as he surveyed the ministries, underscoring his deep dissatisfaction with the ongoing administrative and economic challenges facing the country.
+The presidency released a video on Thursday showing President Saied conducting unannounced inspections at various government buildings, including the Finance Ministry.
+The footage clearly captured his frustration as he surveyed the ministries, underscoring his deep dissatisfaction with the country's ongoing administrative and economic challenges.

 Khaldi, the newly appointed finance minister, previously led a national commission responsible for recovering public funds embezzled before the 2011 uprising that ousted longtime leader Zine El Abidine Ben Ali.